Gitjas/Biff_the_Understudy_TutorialNPC_for_SoD/xxbiff/readme.Biff.english.txt

 HISTORY

 Version 4
--Updated the mod to the Tutorial updates: Tutorial 1 v8, Tutorial 2 v5.
+-Updated the mod to the Tutorial updates: Tutorial 1 v8, Tutorial 2 v7, Tutorial 3 v3, Tutorial 4 v3.
+Please note: The mod was revised and updated according to the changes in the tutorials.
+Details and specifics have changed at various places!
--Added example of German language choice (not active) and traify-ed all lines in the tp2.
+-Added example of German language choice (not active) and traify-ed all lines in the tp2 (not many).
 -Changed handling of texts: setup-xxbiff.tra contains lines needed for setup, all ingame text from tp2 moved into game-xxbiff.tra.
--Added dynamic order syntax and globally unique labels to xxbiff.ini and tp2 to include support for Project Infinity.
+-Added dynamic order syntax and globally unique labels to xxbiff.ini and tp2 to include support for Project Infinity, with explanations.
 -Updated Readme.

 Version 3
 -corrected script so Biff will not spawn double in front of Palace (in xxbd0101.baf).
 -changed variable from "bdxxxx" to "MYAREA" to make using the script templates easier (in xxbd0010.baf, xxbd0101.baf, xxbd1000.baf, xxbd3000.baf, xxbd7100.baf).
 -Added compatibility with mods that lets skip parts of SoD (xxbd1000.baf, xxbd3000.baf, xxbd7100.baf).

 Version 2
 -added EET compatibility